UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-074.md

 Systems satisfying this condition exhibit coherence enhancement, where structure becomes progressively more organized and coherent over time.

-For infinitesimal time steps, the local coherence preservation condition is:
+For infinitesimal time steps, the local [[uor-c-074|coherence preservation condition]] is:

 ∇_φ C(φ, φ₀) · φ̇ ≥ 0

-Where ∇_φ C is the gradient of the coherence function in prime coordinate space, and φ̇ is the rate of change of the prime coordinates.
+Where ∇_φ C is the gradient of the coherence function in prime coordinate space, and φ̇ is the rate of change of the [[uor-c-302|prime coordinates]].

 A vector field F on the prime coordinate space is coherence-preserving with respect to reference state φ_0 if: